-The objective of the EA was to evaluate the proposed 345-kV transmission line location for compliance with PURA § 37.056(c)(4)(A)-(D), 16 TAC § 25.101(b)(3)(B), and 16 TAC § 22.52(a)(4), including the Commission's policy of prudent avoidance.
+The objective of the EA was to evaluate the proposed 345 kV transmission line location for compliance with PURA § 37.056(c)(4)(A)-(D), 16 TAC § 25.101(b)(3)(B), and 16 TAC § 22.52(a)(4), including the Commission's policy of prudent avoidance.
 Burns & McDonnell used a comprehensive transmission line evaluation methodology to evaluate the proposed route of the transmission line location.
 Methods used were governed by factors set forth in PURA § 37.056(c)(4) and 16 TAC § 25.101(b)(3).

 Process of Selecting the Study Area: The first step in the assessment of the Project was to delineate a study area.
-The study area needed to encompass the endpoints for the proposed Project (the Reata Station and the proposed Century Oak Wind Collector Station) and include an area large enough to adequately evaluate the proposed transmission line Project in support of Lone Star's Application.
+The study area needed to encompass the endpoints for the proposed Project (the proposed Reata Station and the proposed Roadrunner Crossing Wind Collector Station) and include an area large enough to adequately evaluate the proposed transmission line Project in support of Lone Star's Application.
 The purpose of delineating a Study Area for the Project was to establish boundaries and limits in which to identify environmental and land use constraints during the information gathering process to properly identify and map various items included within the Commission's CCN application.
-The Study Area was delineated as an irregularly shaped pentagon, with the long axis running northwest-southeast, and encompassing an area of approximately 7,590 acres (11.86 square miles) in Callahan and Eastland Counties.
+The Study Area was delineated at approximately one-half mile from the Consensus Route's centerline and measures approximately one (1) mile east to west by approximately 3.5 miles north to south, encompassing a total area of approximately 3.5 square miles primarily in the northwestern portion of Eastland County.
+The westernmost extent of the Study Area is located in Callahan County.